MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 * Vr: Resistor Voltage
 * Vf: Diode Voltage

+Applying KVL (The sum of voltagesaround a closed loopis zero) we can write:

-**-Vb + Vr + Vf = 0**  Note that Vb is negative since we entered through the '-'side of the battery.
+**-Vb + Vr + Vf = 0**

+Note that Vb is negative since we entered through the '-'side of the battery.
 All other elements are positive since we entered throught the '+' side.

-Now we can substitute for each element voltage as follows:
+Now we can substitute for each element voltages as follows:

 * **Vb** - Battery voltage **5V**
 * **Vr** - Resistor voltage.
 By Ohm's law, the Resistor voltage is **I * R** where I is the current and R is the resistor value.